KDE/digikam-doc/import_tools.rst

 .. figure:: images/index_import_tools.webp
     :alt:

-This section explain how to import new items in the digiKam collections.
+This section explains how to import new items into digiKam collections.

 .. toctree::
    :maxdepth: 2